projectglow/glow/docs/source/etl/variant-data.rst

 PLINK
 =====

-Glow provides the ability to read binary PLINK BED files with accompanying BIM and FAM files.
+Glow provides the ability to read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
 The provided path can be a file or glob pattern.

 .. invisible-code-block: python